 As described in the 2010 EIR, construction activities and conversion of irrigated pasture habitat would eliminate existing foraging habitat and impact nesting habitat for white-tailed kite and northern harrier on the Project site.
 Preservation of mature trees, where possible, and planting new trees on the northern portion of the Burroughs parcel would reduce potential impacts to nesting habitat for white-tailed kite.
-In addition, preservation and enhancement of grassland on the northern portion of the Burroughs parcel would provide foraging habitat for both species and nesting habitat for northern harriers.
-Although this impact would still be potentially significant, the proposed, refined management of the Burroughs parcel, including the planting of new trees, would reduce its intensity compared to that described in the 2010 EIR.
+In addition, preservation and enhancement of grassland on the northern portion of the Burroughs parcel would still be potentially significant, the proposed, refined management of the Burroughs parcel, including the planting of new trees, would reduce its intensity compared to that described in the 2010 EIR.